imjoseangel/sandbox/doc/automation.md

 Having the right coaching and time, teams will gain confidence and improve the above procedure.

-With these feelings over the table, and other external factors, the best approach could be:
+With these feelings over the table and other external factors, the best approach could be:

 ```mermaid
 sequenceDiagram